 As always, an ounce of prevention is worth several tons of cure here.
 Be very careful when choosing Fido’s swimming holes.
 Don’t let your pooch drink from lakes or ponds, especially ones with blue-green scum.

 Do you have questions about pet care?
-Contact us, your animal clinic, today!
+Contact us, your animal hospital in Peterborough, ON, today!